In my last post, I described six cybersecurity threats that have sparked concern of late:

 10 Understand the role of machine learning/AI

-In just a few years, machine learning will be offsetting IT staff shortfalls as humans and machines complement each other and together outperform what each can accomplish alone.
+AI and machine learning are offsetting IT staff shortfalls as humans and machines complement each other and together out perform what each can accomplish alone.

 11 Improve employee cybersecurity training

 This means going beyond baseline training to customize cybersecurity training to the particular needs and policies of your enterprise and even to specific employee roles and responsibilities.